-When it comes to guarding Michael Jordan and experiencing how “His Airness” dominated the game first-hand, only a select few can speak about MJ in detail and give a realistic perspective on the topic.
-But one of the rare that can is most definitely one of the best perimeter defenders ever to play the game, “The Glove,” Gary Payton.
+When it comes to guarding Michael Jordan and experiencing how "His Airness" dominated the game first-hand, only a select few can speak about MJ in detail and give a realistic perspective based on their experience.
+One of the rare ones that attest to that is definitely one of the best perimeter defenders ever to play the game, "The Glove," Gary Payton.

-Payton faced both MJ and LeBron during his career, and he certainly knows what he is talking about.
-Even though we are talking about arguably the two best players ever, it is still hard to draw the line and say one is better than the other.
+Payton faced both Jordan and LeBron during his career, and he certainly knows what he is talking about when discussing this topic.
+Even though we are discussing arguably the two best players ever, it is still hard to draw the line and say one is better than the other.
 When you look at championships, numbers, and impact, Jordan wins.
-But when you watch them play and see everything LeBron does on an elite level, it is hard not to think he’s simply a more complete player.
+But when you watch them play and see everything LeBron does on an elite level, it is hard not to think he's simply a more complete player.

-Jordan is better in one segment, LeBron in another; their comparisons are endless.
-In the end, it is a debate that will always stir up a conversation, especially between the die-hard fans of these two greats.
-Payton gave a great lesson to both sides of an argument – who you pick is mostly a matter of taste, and we should always make sure to respect both guys and their greatness.
+Jordan is better in one aspect, LeBron in another; their comparisons are endless.
+But, in the end, it is a debate that will constantly stir up a conversation, especially between the die-hard fans of these two legendary players.
+LeBron's career is still playing, looking dominant, and chasing more championships despite having a disappointing season with the Los Angeles Lakers.
+Payton gave a great lesson to both sides of an argument - which you pick is mostly a matter of taste and personal preference, and we should always make sure to respect both guys and their greatness.